-13 Independent from the issue of export subsidies, the WTO categorizes domestic supports in agriculture into:
+&lt;sup>13 Independent from the issue of export subsidies, the WTO categorizes domestic supports in agriculture into:

-[•] Red /amber box subsidies, also known as Aggregate Measure of Support (AMS).
+• Red / amber box subsidies, also known as Aggregate Measure of Support (AMS).
 These subsidies are usually tied to price (higher supports when price decreases) and are seen as 'trade-distorting'.
 In the Doha Round, those with higher bound levels of AMS have to reduce them by a larger percentage.

-[•] Blue box subsidies are supports provided largely by developed countries for programmes that limit production compared to historical levels.
+• Blue box subsidies are supports provided largely by developed countries for programmes that limit production compared to historical levels.
 This has traditionally been used by the EU.

-[•] Green box subsidies which are seen as non-trade distorting.
+• Green box subsidies which are seen as non-trade distorting.
 They include environmental supports and other direct payments to producers independent of production and price.
 As they are seen to be non-trade distorting, even though this is not the case in reality, the WTO allows them to be provided without limits.

-14 The EC is shifting at least 70% of its CAP payments into the Green Box - direct aid payments.
+&lt;sup>14 The EC is shifting at least 70% of its CAP payments into the Green Box - direct aid payments.

-Topic/ Issue EU Request/ Ambition in the EPA WTO Treatment for LDCs, SVEs and other Comments/ Recommendations Developing Countries Topic/ Issue EU Request/ Ambition in the EPA The state of the s It should also be noted that there is a direct parallel between subsidies and safeguards.
+Topic/ Issue EU Request/ Ambition in the EPA WTO Treatment for LDCs, SVEs and other Comments/ Recommendations Developing Countries Developing Countries production levels.
+Green box subsidies have trade distorting effects since they keep farmers on the land, when without these supports, many would have to exit the industry.
+However, EU and US have refused to limit Green Box subsidies in the Doha Round.
+The Green Box is therefore one of the biggest loopholes in the agriculture negotiations in Doha.
+Developing countries have noted many times that developed countries are simply 'box- shifting' - shifting subsidies from one box to another.
+Since most ACP countries do not provide significant levels of subsidies, the playing field is tilted against them both in their own domestic markets (as they suffer from cheap imports from EU) and export markets (because the EU market remains inaccessible as subsidized EU producers are artificially more competitive).
+It should also be noted that there is a direct parallel between subsidies and safeguards.
 EU's subsidies are in effect a form of permanent safeguards.
 The subsidies (e.g. direct payments to producers) allow prices in EU domestic markets to be much lower than what they should be.
 ACP farmers will therefore find it difficult if not impossible to access EU markets.
 This must be addressed when ACP countries negotiate safeguards with the EU.
 Suggestions in the negotiations: EU should eliminate all domestic supports if it truly believes in free trade and its positive effects.
-If it does not want to do this, it should at the least be transparent and notify to the EPA committee all the agricultural products for which domestic supports are sensitive list as the ACP countries are not the ones responsible for EU subsidies.
+If it does not want to do this, it should at the least be transparent and notify to the EPA committee all the agricultural products for which domestic supports are provided.
+For these products, the ACP countries should put them on a separate list for which liberalisation in not required.
+This list should also be distinct from their sensitive list.
+I.e. they should not be part of ACP countries' sensitive list as the ACP countries are not the ones responsible for EU subsidies.
 If the sensitive list is to be very limited as the EU is arguing, it should be reserved for other